JoevinF/JoevinF/README.md

   ---

- - 🔭 I’m currently working at Playwing Bordeaux as Data Manager / Release & Build Specialist
+ - 🔭 I’m currently working at Asobo Studio in Bordeaux as Data Manager
- - 🌱 I'm Currently learning Docker and Javascripts
+ - 🌱 I'm Currently learning Modelization on Blender and Godot Engine
-     - 🌱 Learning more about Jenkins Pipeline and Unreal Engine Automation & Build Tool
  - 📫 You can Reach me by mail at joevin.ferret@gmail.com
  - 💬 You can also Reach me on Twitter : [@FerretJoevin](https://twitter.com/FerretJoevin)
  - 💡I Want to create my own game.
- - 🏎️ Passionate by Formula 1
+ - 🏎️ Passionate by Motorsport

 ---